THE RIPPLE EFFECT PODCAST EPISODES

 💌 Subscribe for updates & resources

-Episode 1 – What Is Emotional Awareness and Why It Matters
+Module 1: Episode 1 – What Is Emotional Awareness and Why It Matters

 In this episode, we explore emotional self-awareness—what it is, why it matters for educators, and how it connects to the nervous system.
 You’ll learn practical strategies for tuning into your body’s cues so you can respond with presence, empathy, and clarity.